i love international moving logo overlay

 How Do You Start Packing Before Moving Day – Make a Checklist

-Use the Chance to Declutter
+It’s the Perfect Chance to Declutter

 How do you declutter when you are getting ready to relocate?
 Living in one place for a while allows you to collect and hoard items, making the decluttering process necessary.
 The first thing you should do is decide what will and what will not be moving with you.
 You should keep in mind that packing up things that you won’t be using when you change homes is pointless.
-It takes the time of your day and it adds up to the total cost of relocating.
+It takes the time of your day and it adds up to the total cost of relocating

 What to Put in Storage?